ferasawadi/jobs-management/README.md

 ### error handling

-the system is trying its best to deal with all edge cases and unkown user behaviour, by response back with error codes to the client instaed of throwing API Error codes <br/>
+the system is trying its best to deal with all edge cases and unknown user behavior, by responding back with error codes to the client instead of throwing API Error codes <br/>
-`4xx` and `5xx`, keep in mind is some cases the systes must fail to protect the data and the warehouse.<br/>
+`4xx` and `5xx`, keep in mind in some cases the system must fail to protect the data and the warehouse.<br/>
-in this case the system is logging all the things that happens, please refer to the logs to have an idea about the error codes that appears.<br/>
+in this case, the system is logging all the things that happen, please refer to the logs to have an idea about the error codes that appear.<br/>

-**  the idea behind throwing errors **<br/>
+**  The idea behind throwing errors **<br/>

 1. is that the system will print the error but will continue to function normally.
-2. otherwise, normal errors will be returned to the cliend as API responses.
+2. otherwise, normal errors will be returned to the client as API responses.

 ### Testing

-* the system is already have a Testing REST Interface.
+* the system is already has a Testing REST Interface.
 * there is a unit test in the test package that can be used.

 1. the current system is equipped with the following testing endpoints